Recognize important places

 The National Register program uses three components to decide whether a property is eligible for listing: historic significance, historic integrity, and historic context.
 Additionally, a property must meet at least one of the four National Register Criteria, defined as follows by the National Park Service:

-Belloni Research Consulting is available to complete historical research, architectural descriptions, or statements of significance needed for the National Register Registration Form, or to complete the form and the nomination process in its entirety.
+Belloni Research Consulting can complete historical research, architectural descriptions, or statements of significance needed for the National Register Registration Form.
+Additionally, I offer comprehensive services and can complete the entire nomination process from start to finish.

 I encourage both individuals and organizations interested in nominating a property to the National Register to contact me to discuss their goals.